the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 _The Turing Way_ will benefit the global open source community.
 All materials are shared under an open licence and can be re-used, re-mixed and adapted as needed by anyone and for any purpose.
-This workpackage will deliver continued support to all community members on navigating GitHub issues, git branches and forks, commits and reviews, and their first pull requests.
+This work package will deliver continued support to all community members on navigating GitHub issues, git branches and forks, commits and reviews, and their first pull requests.
 We will track the improvements in skills and confident required to contribute to other projects and thus to sustain an open source ecosystem.

 ### Connections to other activities